JuliaMolSim/Molly.jl/docs/src/differentiable.md

 The RDF looks as follows, with the purple line corresponding to the desired distance to the closest neighbor.
 ![LJ RDF](images/rdf_lj.png)

+To make this run on the GPU the appropriate objects should be transferred to the GPU with `CuArray`: `coords`, `velocities`, `atoms` and the `eligible` matrix for the neighbor finder.
+If using custom interactions or some built-in interactions you may need to define methods of `zero` and `+` for your interaction type.

 It is common to require a loss function formed from values throughout a simulation.
-In this case it is recommended to split up the simulation into a set of short simulations, each starting from the previous final coordinates and velocities.
+In this case it is recommended to split up the simulation into a set of short simulations in the loss function, each starting from the previous final coordinates and velocities.
-This runs the same simulation but makes the intermediate coordinates and velocities available for use in the loss function.
+This runs an identical simulation but makes the intermediate coordinates and velocities available for use in calculating the final loss.
-It is recommended to have a single value to accumulate values of the loss function.
 For example, the RMSD could be calculated from the coordinates every 100 steps and added to a variable that is then divided by the number of chunks to get a loss value corresponding to the mean RMSD over the simulation.
 Loggers are ignored for gradient calculation and should not be used in the loss function.